aldelaro5/Bug-Fables-Internal-Docs/Data format/Save File Format.md

-BUG FABLES SAVE FORMAT DOCUMENTATION (1.1.x PC format)

-By aldelaro5 with the help of ZHugeEx, Benjee, wataniyob and Wintar
+# Bug Fables Save Format
 A save file in Bug Fables is a XOR encrypted regular text file.
 It is a very simple symetric encryption scheme where each bytes is XORed with a number called the key.
-This key is present in the TextAsset located at "Ressources/Data/Key" in the asset tree.
+This key is present in the TextAsset located at `Ressources/Data/Key` in the asset tree.

 The operation to encrypt or decrypt are identical.